When to visit the vet?

 - Multimodal treatment

 - If an abortionabortion refers to the loss of a pregnancy before the viability of the fetus, i.e. before it could survive outside the womb.
-This can be caused naturally by various factors or be medically induced. is imminent, veterinarians use medication (antibiotics, progesterone preparations, immunomodulatorsImmunomodulators are substances that affect the immune system by increasing or decreasing its activity.
+This can be caused naturally by various factors or be medically induced. is imminent, veterinarians use medications (antibiotics, progesterone preparations, immunomodulatorsImmunomodulators are substances that affect the immune system by increasing or decreasing its activity.
 They are used in dogs and cats to treat autoimmune diseases, allergies, or as cancer therapy.) depending on the cause.

 - There are new studies on supporting pregnancy through a combination of micronutrients (e.g. antioxidants, omega-3 fatty acids) – however, the effectiveness is sometimes still the subject of research.